ReconAI/AM-Traffic-I-Phase-2-Iteration-2-Task2-Tensorflow/README.md

 As an input this model should take a video sequence from CCTV camera; As an output model should classify road condition (Dry, Moist, Wet, Wet & Salty, Frost, Snow, Ice, Probably moist/salty, Slushy).

+Detailed description can be found in **page3** in *'AM-Traffic I. Phase 2.
+Iteration 2 task4.pdf'* file.

 -------------------------------------------------------------------------------------------------------------------------------

 # Data